biggerstar/vite-run/README.md

 ## Terminal commands

-Quickly create a `viterun.config` configuration template, `viterun` will automatically recognize the current `js` or  `ts` project and create a configuration file with the corresponding suffix
+Quickly create a `viterun.config` configuration template, `viterun` will automatically recognize that the current project is `js` or `ts` and create a configuration file with the corresponding suffix

 -   ```shell
-    vite-run --init
+    vite-run --init [? -f -p]
     ```

+options:

+- `--init` Create a template configuration file in the root directory
-When you create a configuration template,
-you will forcibly overwrite the existing local configuration, if any
+- `-f` When you create a configuration template, you will forcibly overwrite the existing local configuration, if any

--   ```shell
-    vite-run --init  -f
-    ```
+- `-p` Create a viterun.config file without using comments

+---
-Run the configuration name defined in the `targets` configuration, If appNames is not specified, all configurations containing the configuration name will run, If you specify an app name, only the configuration of the target app is run, and multiple appNames are supported
+Run the configuration name defined in the `targets` configuration,
+If appNames is not specified, all configurations containing the configuration name will run,
+If you specify an app name, only the configuration of the target app is run, and multiple appNames are supported